Should you pick the Garmin Vivomove Style over the Vivomove HR?

 If you don't want to spend a lot or you simply don't need all of the extras, the Garmin Vivomove HR is a nice budget-friendly option.
 It still comes with the bare essentials, like notifications, music controls, waterproofing, heart-rate monitoring, and activity/sleep tracking.
 If you're a fan of the low price tag and happy with the basics, this could end up being your favorite.

 However, you get so much more with the Vivomove Style and not just in terms of style, either.
 This feature-packed hybrid smartwatch has come a long way since the Vivomove HR.
 If you're all about the upgrades, you'll appreciate everything you get from this new watch.
 To recap, you'll get a hidden color display, connected GPS, Garmin Pay, Body Battery energy monitoring, a Pulse Ox sensor, as well as hydration and menstrual tracking.
-That's a whole lot of upgrades, which makes the expensive price tag a little less painful.
+That's a whole lot of upgrades, especially now that the passage of time has reduced the hefty price tag significantly.

 Smart and stylish